Anne O Nomis

 Anne has taught at DomCon NOLA (New Orleans, USA), Oz Kink Fest, CARAS C2C Los Angeles, given private talks at the Freud Museum London, featured as Dominance historian and expert for Sky TV’s Sex: A Bonkers History, and as keynote speaker for Postgraduate UK Society of Aesthetics Conference 2023 at Kent University.

-Her new work on the Ki™ framework responses to “thewen” force power is perceived as having the potential to revolutionise approaches and understandings of psychology, and she is collaborating with university professors for her expanded research with USA Ethics Approval process.
+Her new work on the Ki™ framework responses to power is perceived as having the potential to revolutionise approaches and understandings of psychology.
 Anne is based in Melbourne, Australia, with her chambers in Melbourne city, and travels annually to UK, Europe and USA.

 Anne O Nomis learnt by a combination of apprenticeship with traditional switch training at the Dominas Realm in Melbourne in 2009 under a dozen Dominatrices, including in particular senior Mistress Electra Amore.
 (Who was in turn was trained by Mistress Britt in the 1990s at the House of Domination.)
 Anne undertook further learning and practice with some of the best Mistresses in UK and Europe over the subsequent years.